cedrickchee/chatgpt-universe/README.md

 - [All the Hard Stuff Nobody Talks About when Building Products with LLMs](https://www.honeycomb.io/blog/hard-stuff-nobody-talks-about-llm) - "LLMs are slow ...".
 In my own experience, this make LLMs not practical for some large scale deployment, for example web scraper agent build with gpt-4 (gpt-3.5-turbo model has better latency but still ~10x slower than hand-coded solution).
 There are techniques you can use to optimize model inference latency.
 Writing concise instruction in prompt is effective but hard.
 Reducing tokens in prompts is easy -- pre-process text (clean, reformat, minify, etc.)
 - [Lessons from Creating a VSCode Extension with GPT-4](https://bit.kevinslin.com/p/leveraging-gpt-4-to-automate-the)
 - [ray-project/llm-numbers](https://github.com/ray-project/llm-numbers) - Numbers every LLM Developer should know.
+- [The Problem with LangChain](https://minimaxir.com/2023/07/langchain-problem/) (2023) <!-- I use it for inspiration, to give me ideas for how to do prompting with language models during prototyping.
+Beyond that phase, I implement everything myself.
+It's easier — no frills, low frictions.
+Good luck debugging LangChain. -->

 ### Training Data